 Public Policy Issues

 There is no waste in nature!
 Wastewater treatment facilities and biosolids land application activities mimic the processes and nutrient (food) cycles found in nature; organic material generated by one organism provides resources for another organism.
 The entire wastewater treatment process is designed to produce clean water, renewable energy (biogas) and allow for the beneficial use of biosolids.

 Beneficial land application returns nutrients to the earth and closes the loop in the food cycle, rather than permanently discarding a reusable material.

-While some individuals refer to the practice as urban “dumping”, the general public should understand that the beneficial reuse of biosolids through land application is one of the most successful recycling programs in the nation.
-As such, it is important for citizens to continue to support the use of this renewable and cost effective resource.
+While some individuals refer to the practice as urban "dumping," the general public should understand that the beneficial reuse of biosolids through land application is one of the most successful recycling programs in the nation.
+As such, it is important for residents to continue to support the use of this renewable and cost effective resource.